 This kind of bike requires responsibility.

 Do some practice sessions with your child to assess if they understood your instructions.
 Make sure they know how to shift from one gear to another.
 The more gears a bike has, the more time your kid should practice using it.
-Never let your child ride by themselves if they don’t know how to use the gears of their bikes yet.
+Never let your child ride alone if they don’t know how to use the gears of their bikes yet.

 2. Know The Best Brands Of Kids’ Bikes

-You should also reach out to individuals whom you know and ask for their recommendations.
+You should also reach out to individuals you know and ask for their recommendations.
 Inquire from your friends, colleagues at work, and other parents from school about the bikes they bought for their kids.
 The more resources you’ll use when scouting for options, the easier it’ll be for you to know how a specific brand works.

 3. Always Buy From A Bike Shop

 Although convenient, this isn’t the best way to buy a bike for your kid.
 You should be able to test and see the bike in person.
-This way, you can determine if the height is appropriate to the height and age of your kid.
-If all possible, you should buy a bike from a physical store.
+This way, you can determine if the height is appropriate for the height and age of your kid.
+If possible, you should buy a bike from a physical store.
 This way, you can check measurements and allow your child to ride on it for a few minutes.